 Page Limit & Font Enforcement

-Federal funding agencies enforce strict typographic and pagination standards to ensure equitable peer review and standardized document rendering across institutional boundaries.
-For NIH, NSF, and DoD solicitations, deviations from prescribed page limits or font specifications trigger administrative rejection before scientific merit review begins.
-Manual verification is highly error-prone, particularly when proposals span dozens of subsections, embedded vector figures, multi-author biographical sketches, and supplementary data tables.
-Modern research operations increasingly rely on programmatic validation pipelines to intercept formatting violations during document assembly rather than at the final submission deadline, as outlined in official guidance such as the NIH Page Limits guidance and the NSF Proposal & Award Policies & Procedures Guide.
+Federal funding agencies enforce strict typographic and pagination standards to ensure equitable peer review and consistent rendering across institutions.
+For NIH, NSF, and DoD solicitations, formatting deviations trigger administrative rejection before scientific merit review begins.
+Manual verification is highly error-prone across proposals spanning dozens of subsections, embedded vector figures, multi-author biographical sketches, and supplementary data tables.
+Modern research operations rely on programmatic validation pipelines to intercept formatting violations during document assembly rather than at the final submission deadline, as outlined in official guidance such as the NIH Page Limits guidance and the NSF Proposal & Award Policies & Procedures Guide.

-At the architectural level, Compliance Validation & Rule Engines serve as the central orchestration layer for typographic and pagination checks.
+Compliance Validation & Rule Engines serve as the central orchestration layer for typographic and pagination checks.
 These systems translate agency-specific formatting mandates into executable logic, decoupling policy interpretation from document generation workflows.
-By treating page limits, margin constraints, and font specifications as declarative rules, research administrators and Python automation builders can construct reusable validation modules that adapt to solicitation updates without rewriting core parsing routines.
-The rule engine evaluates document metadata against a centralized policy registry and returns structured compliance scores that feed directly into submission readiness dashboards.
+By treating page limits, margin constraints, and font specifications as declarative rules, research administrators can construct reusable validation modules that adapt to solicitation updates without rewriting core parsing routines.

 Structural Parsing & Section Delineation